libdither/libdither/research/disp/syntax.md

 # Syntax

-Since Disp source code is stored as its syntax tree, disp does not require one set syntax, however, it will have a default syntax that will be shown at first encounter.
+Since Disp has [Syntax Agnosticism](syntax-agnosticism.md), it does not require one set syntax.
+For consistency and branding purposes however, Disp will have its own succinct and readable default syntax.
+This

 Disp's default syntax is still a work-in-progress, however I think I want something similar to lisp with various Rust conventions sprinkled in.